afiodorov/afiodorov.github.io/_posts/2017-03-05-social-value-banking.md

 If I could compare our current capitalism to some income-generating car (e.g. a taxi), I'd attribute the role of brake fluid to modern finance.
 Overall necessary but requires constant investment to maintain and every time it malfunctions it leads to a total disaster.
-Thus it makes sense to invest in better break fluid only if it will malfunction less often.

 So what is our current investment into finance?
 The investment is our brightest minds, minds that are toiling away trying to predict things that we just can't